 All applications are welcomed and will be considered.
-We especially invite applications from students from ethnic and socioeconomic backgrounds traditionally underrepresented in the sciences, which includes but is not limited to African-American, Latinx, Native American, Pacific Islander, and first-generation college students.
+We especially invite applications from students from ethnic and socioeconomic backgrounds traditionally underrepresented in the sciences, including but not limited to African-American, Latinx, Native American, Pacific Islander, and first-generation college students.

 Eligibility requirements, evaluation criteria, and complete application information can be found here.

-Click the image to download a pdf of the flyer.
+Download a pdf of the 2024 Field Science Fellowship flyer.